CSS-Tricks/conferences/site/conferences/2020-JavaScriptandFriends-ColumbusOhio.md

 byline: JavaScript and Friends Conference (JS&Friends) is a not-for-profit conference, organized by a team of volunteers.
 ---

-JavaScript and Friends Conference (JS&Friends) is a not-for-profit conference, organized by a team of volunteers.JS&Friends is for everyone.
+JavaScript and Friends Conference (JS&Friends) is a not-for-profit conference, organized by a team of volunteers.
+JS&Friends is for everyone.
 If you are interested in JavaScript or topics related to JavasScript, this conference is for you!
 Whether you are a seasoned professional, a bootcamp or college student, a self-taught dev, or anywhere in between, this conference is for you!